bhaskar-hub/RatioCalculation/README.md

 	```
 ### USAGE
 #### Ratio prediction of the identified SRPS opeorns
 In order to predict the ratio/stoichiometry of the SRPS operons, SLOFE uses genome_file, descriptor_file, annotation_file and operon_map.
 Sample input files are given in sample_input directory.
 Command to run SLOFE:
+*Note: `demo.sh` file is provided in sample_input directory to run all commands.*

 	perl SLOFE.pl -h
 	perl SLOFE.pl <genome_fasta_file> <descr_file> <annotation_from_genbank> <operon_map> <output_directory>
 	*Note: <output_directory> parameter name should be an existing directory and it is optional.
 If directory is not defined, the current directory will be used for output.